harshita130602/Project-management-system/README.md

 All the users are directly or indirectly involved in software development so are considered technically competent to use a standard User Interface.

+## Note

+Project design documents are given in doc directory and the code for the software is given in